Whatsapp Icon

 Emotional Support

 Dealing with gastric cancer can be emotionally taxing.
-Seeking support from professional counselors, support groups, or online forums can provide comfort and understanding from those who truly comprehend what you're going through.
+Seeking support from professional counsellors, support groups, or online forums can provide comfort and understanding from those who truly comprehend what you're going through.

 Communicating with Your Healthcare Team